Glossary of business terminology - romain-vignes-53940-unsplash-banner

 Any works or inventions that are original creative designs.
 The individual or company responsible for the designs will be entitled to apply for a copyright or trademark on the designs.

-This updates shareholders on a company’s unaudited profits for the first half of the financial year.
+An update to shareholders on a company’s unaudited profits for the first half of the financial year.

 A company on the stock exchange that only invests in other companies.